ShortestPathLab/ICAPS-Summer-School-2025/python/README.md

 You don't have to finish the exercises in order to move on to the next question.

 You'll find the code you need to modify in the `opss25` directory.
 And, look out for the 🏷️ EXERCISE label.
 The code sections marked with this label are where you need to implement your solution.

+Look out for the ℹ️ INFO label.
+The code sections marked with this label are where you can find useful information about the code.